How do we afford it?

 Applying for financial aid

-Your child may apply for scholarships funded by the university, specific academic departments, alumni and staff members.
+Your student may qualify for scholarships funded by the university, specific academic departments, alumni and staff members.
 Merit-based, need-based and athletic-based scholarships are usually available.
-Some of UNT’s scholarship opportunities include:
+Examples include:

 - UNT Meritorious Scholarships for National Merit Scholars

 - Academic Scholarships